-60. A business's source documents may include all of the following except:
+60. A business's source documents may include all of the following except :

-- A. Sales tickets.
+A. Sales tickets.

-- B. Ledgers.
+B. Ledgers.

-- C. Checks.
+C. Checks.

-- D. Purchase orders.
+D. Purchase orders.

-- E. Bank statements.
+E. Bank statements.

-Blooms: Understand AACSB: Communication AICPA BB: Industry AICPA FN: Decision Making Difficulty: 2 Medium Learning Objective: 02-C1 Topic: Analyzing and Recording Process
+AACSB: Communication AICPA: BB Industry

+AICPA: FN Measurement

+Accessibility: Keyboard Navigation

+Blooms: Understand

+Difficulty: 2 Medium

+Learning Objective: 02-C1 Explain the steps in processing transactions and the role of source documents.

+Topic: Basis of Financial Statements

-- 61. A business's source documents:
+61. A business's source documents:

+01. A business a source documents.

-- A. include the ledger.
+A. include the ledger.

-- B. Provide objective evidence that a transaction has taken place.
+B. Provide objective evidence that a transaction has taken place.

-- C. must be in electronic form.
+C. must be in electronic form.

-- D. are prepared internally to ensure accuracy.
+D. are prepared internally to ensure accuracy.

-- E. include the chart of accounts.
+E. include the chart of accounts.

-Blooms: Understand AACSB: Communication AICPA BB: Industry AICPA FN: Decision Making Difficulty: 2 Medium Learning Objective: 02-C1 Topic: Analyzing and Recording Process
+AACSB: Communication

+AICPA: BB Industry

+Learning Objective: 02-C1 Explain the steps in processing transactions and the role of source documents.

 62. A business's record of the increases and decreases in a specific asset, liability, equity, revenue, or expense is known as a(n):

-- A. Journal.
+A. Journal.

-- B. Posting.
+B. Posting.

-- C. Trial balance.
+C. Trial balance.

-- D. Account.
+D. Account.

-- E. Chart of accounts.
+E. Chart of accounts.

+AACSB: Communication

+AICPA: BB Industry AICPA: FN Measurement

+Accessibility: Keyboard Navigation

+Blooms: Remember

+Difficulty: 1 Easy

+Learning Objective: 02-C2 Describe an account and its use in recording transactions.

-Blooms: Remember AACSB: Communication AICPA BB: Industry AICPA FN: Decision Making Difficulty: 1 Easy Learning Objective: 02-C2 Topic: The Account and Its Analysis
+Topic: The Account and Its Analysis

 63. An account used to record the stockholders' investments in a business is called a(n):

-- A. Dividends account.
+A. Dividends account.

-- B. Common stock account.
+B. Common stock account.

-- C. Revenue account.
+C. Revenue account.

-- D. Expense account.
+D. Expense account.

-- E. Liability account.
+E. Liability account.

+AACSB: Communication

+AICPA: BB Industry

+AICPA: FN Measurement

+Accessibility: Keyboard Navigation

+Blooms: Remember

-Blooms: Remember AACSB: Communication AICPA BB: Industry AICPA FN: Decision Making Difficulty: 1 Easy Learning Objective: 02-C2 Topic: The Account and Its Analysis
+Difficulty: 1 Easy

+Learning Objective: 02-C2 Describe an account and its use in recording transactions.
+Topic: The Account and Its Analysis

+.
+Sp.e resea and no rinary ore

+owner for personal use:

+A. A revenue account.

+B. The dividends account.

+C. The common stock account.

+D. An expense account.

+E. A liability account.

+AACSB: Communication

+AICPA: BB Industry

+AICPA: FN Measurement

+Accessibility: Keyboard Navigation

+Blooms: Remember Difficulty: 1 Easy

+Learning Objective: 02-C2 Describe an account and its use in recording transactions.

+Topic: The Account and Its Analysis

+65. Identify the statement below that is correct .

+A. When a future expense is paid in advance, the payment is normally recorded in a liability account called Prepaid Expense.

+B. Promises of future payment by the customer are called accounts receivable.

+C. Increases and decreases in cash are always recorded in the common stock account.

+D. An account called Land is commonly used to record increases and decreases in both the land

+and buildings owned by a business.

+E. Accrued liabilities include accounts receivable.

+AACSB: Communication

+AICPA: BB Industry

+AICPA: FN Measurement

+Accessibility: Keyboard Navigation Blooms: Apply

+Біоонія. Арріу

-64. Identify the account used by businesses to record the transfer of assets from a business to its owner for personal use:
+Identify the account used by businesses to record the transfer of assets from a business to its